3 DIY Home Remedy Headlight Restoration Techniques

-- Clean the headlights with soap and water before proceeding.
+- soap and water before proceeding.
 Since you’ll be scrubbing the lens with toothpaste, removing standing dirt will prevent adding scratches and surface damage to the headlights.

 - Grab a small microfiber towel, dip it in water, and wring off the excess liquid.
 The idea is to start with a mildly damp towel.